Simhanagadde Jain temple: History

-About temple
+Main temple

 The temple is considered one of the main Jain centres in Karnataka.
 The main temple is dedicated to the goddess Jwalamalini.
 Jwalamalini presides as the guardian deity of the temple.
 Jwalamalini is seated in Sukhasana posture with her eight hands carrying dāna, double arrow, chakra, trishula, pasha, flag, bowlet and kalasa.
 The goddess is seated on a buffalo pedestal.
 The pedestal has a three-line Kannada inscription.